 Skip to content

-The WebClient must be installed on a computer running octoplant server version 105.0 or higher.
-The installation requires Windows Server (2016–2025), along with specific .NET and ASP.NET Core frameworks.
-Internet Information Services (IIS) must not be installed, as it can interfere with the WebClient operation.
+The WebClient must be installed on a computer running Octoplant server version 105.0 or later.
+The installation requires Windows Server.
+Supported Windows Server versions are 2019, 2022, and 2025.
+Specific .NET and ASP.NET Core frameworks are also required.
+Internet Information Services (IIS) must not be installed because it can interfere with WebClient operation.

-Administrator privileges are necessary to run the installer.
+Administrator privileges are required to run the installer.
 The installation wizard supports English, German, and Spanish, and includes steps for configuring the web server and importing SSL certificates.
-The process temporarily restarts the VDog MasterService, so it should be scheduled during planned downtime.
+The process temporarily restarts the VDog MasterService, so schedule the installation during planned downtime.

-After installation, a desktop shortcut is created for easy access, and the WebClient can be reached from other devices in the local network using the same URL.
+After installation, a desktop shortcut is created for easy access.
+The WebClient can also be reached from other devices in the local network by using the same URL.
 Supported browsers include Google Chrome and Microsoft Edge.

-The WebClient must be installed after installing and configuring the octoplant server.
+The WebClient must be installed after the Octoplant server is installed and configured.
 During server setup, a self-signed certificate is created and stored in the <server archive>\configuration\local folder.

 • Replace the self-signed certificate with one from a trusted CA.